scarborough-courtney/ohimanual/tutorials/accessing_a_repo_with_github.md

 **1. Install R and RStudio**

-Make sure you have the most current version of [R and RStudio](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/software_for_OHI/software_for_OHI.md).
-(Hint: type `sessionInfo()` into the R console to see which version of R you have installed, and update it if this is not the most recent version available on [CRAN](http://cran.r-project.org/)).
+Make sure you have the most current version of R and RStudio.
+(Hint: type `sessionInfo()` into the R console to see which version of R you have installed, and update it if this is not the most recent version available on CRAN at http://cran.r-project.org/).

 **2. Create a GitHub account**

-GitHub is an online interface for *git*, and to use it you must [create a GitHub account](http://github.com).
+GitHub is an online interface for *git*, and to use it you must create a GitHub account at http://github.com.
 You will use this username and password when you install *git* and access your GitHub repository (next two steps below).

 **3. Install *git* software**

 *git* is version-control software that you will need to install on your computer.

-[Download](http://git-scm.com/downloads) *git* and follow the install instructions.
-There are specific settings to select for [**Windows**](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/git_windows.md#git-on-windows) and [**Mac**](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/git_mac.md).
+Download *git* at http://git-scm.com/downloads and follow the install instructions.
+There are specific settings to select for **Windows** and **Mac**.

 **4. Set up your Git Identity**